-While dealing with your addiction, you were not aware of yourself or anyone around you.
-Your drug – your substance – was the one thing that took precedent over everything else.
-In fact, your addiction was the only thing that mattered.
+While dealing with your addiction, you were unaware of yourself or anyone around you.
+Your drug – your substance – was the one thing that took precedence over everything else.
+Your addiction was the only thing that mattered.
 It may have cost you relationships, jobs, finances, dignity, and time of growth and making a difference in the world.

 Here’s what you need to know about spirituality in recovery.

 Recovery is easy, said no one ever.
 Do you know why?
 Because recovery is not easy.
 And, as you already know, it is a lifelong process.
 It is when you require a support system and a means of dealing with temptation or moments of weakness.
 Recovery is also when you will re-learn how to succeed in life without your addiction.
 You will now have to face life’s ups and downs – sober.
 (Imagine it!)
 You can be successful in your recovery, but a bit of spirituality can go a long way in helping, too.

 Spirituality is an important part of recovery and isn’t concerned with whether you are religious or not.
 Most people think of God or some form of a “higher power” when they hear the word “spiritual” or “spirituality.”
 But that is not the case at all.

 Spirituality in recovery is learning to love and value yourself.
 It is learning to forgive and to ask for forgiveness.
 Spirituality is learning to let go of the past and embrace the future.
 It is learning to be mindful and grateful.

 Simply put, spirituality is an important part of your recovery.

 Types Of Spirituality